 Reinhard Heydrich – the man with the heart of iron

-On his appointment to Prague, Heydrich instigated a programme of ‘Germanisation’, suppressing the Czech people and culture.
+On his appointment to Prague, Heydrich instigated a programme of ‘Germanisation’, suppressing the Czechoslovak people and culture.
 Supremely confident of his powerful position and invincibility, he was renowned for driving around in his open-topped Mercedes-Benz with just his chauffeur.

 The assassination mission – codename Operation Anthropoid